Save time searching for bad-credit, no-credit and bankruptcy car loans with this online provider — but watch out for high rates.

 This provider is not a lender, which means that eligibility requirements will vary by the lenders you’re ultimately connected with.
 In general, you’ll likely to need to be:

 - A US citizen with a current US address

 - A full-time employee or have a guaranteed fixed income

-car.Loan.com is a free online service that connects bad-credit, no-credit and bankruptcy borrowers with lenders and car dealers.
-You won’t get a loan directly from this provider, but it could save time spent combing through subprime lenders — and may even introduce you to options you didn’t know you even had.
+As a free online service that connects bad-credit, no-credit and bankruptcy borrowers with lenders and car dealers, you won’t get a loan directly from car.Loan.com.
+But it could save time spent combing through subprime lenders — and may even introduce you to options you didn’t know you even had.

 Free for you doesn’t mean that car.Loan.com doesn’t turn a profit.
 Dealers and lenders pay a fee to be included in its network — meaning that you won’t necessarily get the best deal out there, just the best deal that its network offers.

 How can I find out if I have bad credit?